 Many of us are aware of the fact that water conducts electricity.
-But, one thing that we all should know that chemistry is full of exceptions.
+But one thing that we all should know is that chemistry is full of exceptions.
 Most people have doubts about the conductivity of distilled water.
 So, in this article, I will try to make you guys understand the properties and conductivity of distilled water.

 Does distilled water conduct electricity?
 No, distilled water doesn’t conduct electricity.
-Distilled water is a pure form of water that does not contain any dissolved impurities due to which no free ions are present to conduct electricity.
+Distilled water is a pure form of water that does not contain any dissolved impurities, due to which no free ions are present to conduct electricity.
 Distilled water has a neutral PH value (neither acidic nor basic).

-Distilled water is free of any other impurity apart from the water molecules and they do not have the free ions in it to flow through which electric current is produced.
+Distilled water is free of any other impurity apart from the water molecules, and they do not have the free ions in it to flow through which electric current is produced.

 We can define Ions as positively or negatively charged molecules or single atoms.
 They flow towards the oppositely charged particle so as to become stable because they are not stable or neutral.
 Na+ (Sodium-ion), Cl- (Chloride ion), S2- (Sulphide ion) are some of the common examples of the ions.

 Basically, free ions are responsible for passing the electric current through the water.
 Free ions are mobile in nature and flow from the negative terminal to the positive terminal when a potential difference is applied across the water.

 Electrons have a negative charge.
 Hence they repel negative charges and attract positive charges.